latest nhpb_banner 1__compressed2

 The focus of these services is on ensuring low income families in the service area, including Alamance and Caswell County, have access to heat during the winter and air conditioning during the summer.
 Funds can be used for paying bills and updating a home.

-Referrals are usually offered from the Community Services Agency.
+Referrals are offered from the Community Services Agency.
 The non-profit and its case managers can be a great source to learn about local resources such as for SNAP food stamps or maybe even SSI disability applications.
 While the agency will not necessarily process the forms, they can redirect families to where to go for help.

 Alamance County Community Services Agency oversees Head Start and Early Head Start programs in the region.
 The programs serve children up to five years in age and emphasizes education, social service, medical care; parental involvement, nutrition and health.
 There are several different education centers in the region.